-Portions of Marion County are vulnerable in the event of a catastrophic failure of the Detroit, Hills Creek, Cougar, or Lookout Point dams.
+Portions of Marion County are vulnerable in the event of a catastrophic failure of the Detroit, Big Cliff, Funrue, and Silver Creek dams.
 Total failure of the Detroit Dam, with a full reservoir, would cause the smaller Big Cliff Dam to fail also and would inundate Gates, Mill City, Stayton, Aumsville, Turner and Jefferson as well as cause significant portions of Salem and Keizer to be flooded.
 Failure of the Detroit Dam is considered very low, however if it were to fail 65-70,000 people would be at risk and damages could well exceed \$500 million dollars.